Try The Experiment

 It’s not coaching.

-It’s not performance.
+It’s not meditation.

 No fixing.

-No faking.
+No discipline.

 What Happens on The Experiment call each week?